Maurice, Elector of Saxony: 1541–1548: The Wurzener Feud and the Schmalkaldic War

 Due to the energetic persistence of the Elector John Frederick in establishing the Protestant Faith, the Emperor Charles V, on 20 July 1546, imposed the Imperial Ban (Reichsacht) on him, with the agreement of the Catholic Imperial Estates, the enforcement of which was laid on Maurice after the Wurzener Feud.
 The emperor tried in this way to drive a still deeper wedge into the Protestant camp in order to prevent a further propagation of the Protestant Faith.
-In the case of a successful enforcement, Maurice hoped to be invested by the emperor with the Electorship.
+In the case of a successful enforcement, Maurice hoped to be invested by the emperor with the electorship.
 Maurice hesitated for a long time, since by this punitive action his father-in-law Philip of Hesse would have been affected also.
 But when the brother of the emperor, Ferdinand I, himself wanted to initiate a campaign against the Electorate of Saxony, he had to call it off, in order not to lose the initiative in his own lands to the Habsburgs.

 Maurice returned to Charles's camp.
 After initial successes — he occupied the Electorate of Saxony nearly without a fight — Maurice with his army was driven back by the Schmalkaldic League and retreated towards Bohemia.
 In the crucial Battle of Mühlberg on the Elbe, the Emperor and his brother Ferdinand, as well as Maurice, were able to defeat the Schmalkaldic League by capturing Landgrave Philip and John Frederick.
 According to contemporary chronicles, all of this happened on the same day, 24 April 1547.
-In order to escape being beheaded, John Frederick ceded the Electorate and sizable lands to Maurice in the Surrender of Wittemberg.
-In a brief ceremony in the field camp after the battle on 4 June 1547 Duke Maurice of Saxony was raised to the dignified position of Elector of Saxony.
+In order to escape being beheaded, John Frederick ceded the electorate and sizable lands to Maurice in the Capitulation of Wittenberg.
+In a brief ceremony in the field camp after the battle on 4 June 1547 Duke Maurice of Saxony was raised to the dignified position of elector of Saxony.
 The official appointment took place later, but at a high price: He had betrayed the Protestant Faith and had brought his father-in-law, Philip of Hesse, into a hopeless situation.
 Maurice assured him that he would not be imprisoned, if he would surrender to the emperor.
 However, Philip was taken prisoner and exiled, after he had fallen on his knees before Charles V.